whitej6/demo-gc-templates/README.md

 This is demo repo to hold backup configurations for the purpose nautobot golden config plugin.

+Merge Conflict

-The templates provided here are leveraging the the following GraphQL Query and transposer with `Shorten the SoT data returned` turned on.
+The templates provided here are leveraging the the following GraphQL Some other text Query and transposer with `Shorten the SoT data returned` turned on.

 ```
 query ($device: String!) {